6 caffeine alternatives (and how to boost energy naturally)

 #2: Herbal tea

-Herbal tea isn’t technically a tea.
-(Tea leaves contain caffeine).
-But we won’t hate.
-Herbal teas are a solid way to substitute a caffeine-free drink into your morning ritual.
+Herbal tea isn’t technically a tea — tea leaves contain caffeine.
+But we won’t hate!
+Herbal teas are a great way to substitute a caffeine-free drink into your morning ritual.

 Some herbal teas, like holy basil, have stimulating properties independent of caffeine.
-Others, like chamomile, have relaxing properties.
+Others, like chamomile, have relaxing effects.
+You have plenty of choices here.
+Me?
+I usually stick to matcha — I love the flavor, and favor its antioxidant properties.

 #3: Chicory coffee

 Chicory coffee is a caffeine-free beverage brewed from ground chicory root.
-It comes out tasting… well… not quite like coffee, but not too far off.
-It’s earthy.
+It comes out tasting… well, not quite like coffee, but not too far off.
+Let’s just say it’s earthy.

 Chicory root is high in a prebiotic fiber called inulin that may help nurture a friendly gut microbiome.
 In some guts, however, inulin can cause gas and bloating, so be warned.